-Can a new nurse be a travel nurse?
 No new nurses shouldn’t be travel nurses because most agencies and facilities require 1-2 years of experience in a specialty to start taking assignments.

 Even if you find an agency that will accept new grad nurses (and there are), most new nurses would greatly benefit from holding off from travel nursing until they have 1-2 years of experience under their belt.

 Many nurses find the idea of travel nursing an exciting one.

 The chance to travel to other cities and even other countries holds great appeal.

 Travel nursing is not any different than regular nursing, except that the nurses get to do it somewhere else.

 They are employed by an agency that will send them anywhere they are needed.

 This could be local and it can even be in another country.

 For many nursing graduates who want an exciting career, travel nursing offers them the chance to practice their skills and help other people in an entirely different city, town, or country.

 In this context, travel nursing appeals to people who also have a love of travel.